burt202/lite-uploader/README.md

 * fail: (function, default=function(jqXHR){}, optional) add code here to be executed if the upload failed, jqXHR = jQuery XMLHTTPRequest Object
 * typeMessage: (string, default=null, options) to override the type validation message
 * sizeMessage: (string, default=null, options) to override the size validation message

+NOTE: make sure your uploads directory is writable (chmod 777) as this sometimes catches people out

 ## Browser Support